emdb-empiar/sfftk/docs/toolkit.rst

 -------------------------

 ``sfftk`` is developed as a set of decoupled packages providing the various functionality.
-The main classes involved are found in the :py:mod:`sfftkrw` package.
+The main classes involved are found in the `sfftkrw <https://sfftk-rw.readthedocs.io/en/latest/>`_ package.
 There is also a `guide to developing with sfftk <https://sfftk.readthedocs.io/en/latest/developing.html>`_ which provides useful instructions.